-Actions to be Taken The aller a Person(s) Proposed Expe enditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount Align curriculum to agreed upon essential standards for each course Set appropriate pacing to cover essential standards Develop formative assessments (content embedded) to gather data which will be used to target instruction and increase student understanding of key standards Teaches in core disciplines will be provided with the names of students who fall into the D & F list and will work with them via differentiated instruction, referral to student study space, or other interventions to bring them up a performance band Teachers will recommend interventions for in core subjects for students who fall below a grade of C during monthly student support review meetings Where appropriate, teachers will identify enrichment opportunities for students via field trips Start Date : 4/26/2011 Completion Date : 6/10/17 All core teaching staff, Department Heads, Principal, Vice Principal, Counselors, Librarian, Special Education teachers Provide funding which will allow teachers to use ancillary materials/curriculum (Board/District approvedaligned to standards) to support learning in the core subject areas Provide funds to purchase modified curriculum/materials (Board/District approved- aligned to standards) to support Special Education students in accessing general education core content Start Date : 4/26/2011 Completion Date : 6/10/17 Core Subject area staff, Special Education staff, Librarian, Principal, Vice Prinicpal Curriculum, Instruction/Materials LCFF - Base 1,000
+Actions to be Taken Person(s) Proposed Expe enditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount Align curriculum to agreed upon essential standards for each course Set appropriate pacing to cover essential standards Develop formative assessments (content embedded) to gather data which will be used to target instruction and increase student understanding of key standards Teaches in core disciplines will be provided with the names of students who fall into the D & F list and will work with them via differentiated instruction, referral to TSI, or other interventions to bring them up a performance band Teachers will recommend interventions for in core subjects for students who fall below a grade of C during monthly student support review meetings Where appropriate, teachers will identify enrichment opportunities for students via field trips Start Date : 4/26/2011 Completion Date : 6/10/18 All core teaching staff, Department Heads, Principal, Vice Principal, Counselors, Librarian, Special Education teachers Provide funding which will allow teachers to use ancillary materials/curriculum (Board/District approvedaligned to standards) to support learning in the core subject areas Provide funds to purchase modified curriculum/materials (Board/District approved- aligned to standards) to support Special Education students in accessing general education core content Start Date : 4/26/2011 Completion Date : 6/10/18 Core Subject area staff, Special Education staff, Librarian, Principal, Vice Prinicpal Curriculum, Instruction/Materials LCFF - Base 500

-Actions to be Taken Person(s) Proposed Expe enditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount 1.
+Actions to be Taken Person(s) Proposed Expenditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount 1.
 Continue to utilize tutors from the UCD ED 100 class to assist in core subject areas where 20 percent or more of students are identified as Basic, Below Basic and Far Below basic on the performance bands 2.
-Seek out other parent/community group assistance for mentors and volunteers Start Date : 4/26/2011 Completion Date :6/10/17 Principal, Vice Principal, Counselors, Staff Align curriculum to essential standards for each course Teachers will set appropriate pacing to cover essential standards Formative assessments will be used to target instruction for student success Teachers will be provided with names of students who fall into the Basic, Below Basic and Far Below Basic bands so that they may make appropriate interventions or enrichment opportunities available Non academic elective teachers will have time to meet and collaborate on their own curriculum during collaborative choice days or department meeting days Start Date : 4/27/2011 Completion Date :6/10/17 All elective teachers, Principal, Vice Principal and counselors Provide funding which will allow teachers purchase needed materials or supports for the elective classes and AIM Start Date : 4/27/2011 Completion Date : 6/10/17 All elective teachers, Principal, Vice Principal Curriculum/materials Choir Accompanist support LCFF - Base LCFF - Base 1,000 600
+Seek out other parent/community group assistance for mentors and volunteers Start Date : 4/26/2011 Completion Date :6/10/18 Principal, Vice Principal, Counselors, Staff Provide funding which will allow teachers purchase needed materials or supports for the elective classes and AIM Start Date : 4/27/2011 Completion Date : 6/10/18 All elective teachers, Principal, Vice Principal Curriculum/materials LCFF - Base 500